matthewayoob/Meeting-Scheduler/README.md

 **Algorithm Design Choices + Steps**

-1. Flatten and Sort Intervals
-• All busy intervals from multiple schedules are flattened into a single list and sorted by start time.
+1. Flatten and Sort Intervals: All busy intervals from multiple schedules are flattened into a single list and sorted by start time.
-2. Merge Overlapping Intervals
-• Overlapping or adjacent intervals are merged to avoid scheduling conflicts and minimize redundancy.
+2. Merge Overlapping Intervals: Overlapping or adjacent intervals are merged to avoid scheduling conflicts and minimize redundancy.
-3. Find Free Intervals
-• We identify gaps between merged intervals and calculate the time between them as free slots.
+3. Find Free Intervals: We identify gaps between merged intervals and calculate the time between them as free slots.
-4. Filter Valid Slots by Duration
-• From the free intervals, we select those that meet the required duration and return the first 5 slots (if available).
+4. Filter Valid Slots by Duration: From the free intervals, we select those that meet the required duration and return the first 5 slots (if available).
-5. Edge Case Handling

-• If no valid free slots are found, the function returns None.
-• It also gracefully handles empty schedules and negative durations.
+5. Edge Case Handling: If no valid free slots are found, the function returns None.
+It also gracefully handles empty schedules and negative durations.

 ---